Accepting Applications Starting October 1, 2021!

 - Experience in medical education, teaching, & course instruction

-- Experience or additional training in interpersonal & communication skills within healthcare, normal to subclinical developmental and behavioral issues of childhood
+- Experience or additional training in interpersonal & communication skills within healthcare, as well as normal to subclinical developmental and behavioral issues of childhood

-- High level of support from letters of recommendation
+- High levels of support from letters of recommendation

-- Interest, advocacy &/or outreach related to the following: child health and wellness, diversity & inclusion, social determinants of health
+- Interest, advocacy &/or outreach related to the following: child health and wellness; equity, diversity & inclusion; addressing social determinants of health

 - Interest in culturally-informed, evidence based practices; emerging roles for psychologists within interprofessional teams

-To apply, submit the items below directly to the Program Director.
+To apply, submit application materials directly to the Program Director (Dr. Crystal Cederna-Meko) by email.
 Please request a read receipt to confirm delivery.
-Interviews are expected to occur in January each year and continue until the two available positions are filled.

 - Curriculum Vitae